 Clarkson University is a wonderful decision for individuals interested in an Environmental Engineering major.
 Students who like a more relaxed life will value the school's position in the compact town of Potsdam, New York.

 Don't worry if you're not from New York, you aren't going to feel like out of place at this school.
 Around 27.3% of undergrads come from another state.
-This college produces particularly high paid graduates from the management information systems degree program.
+Get more than 27 on the ACT?
+That is over the typical applicant score, so you have a good possibility of getting in.
 The scorecard provides a fantastic review of Clarkson.

 It's hard to beat Wilkes University if you want to study Environmental Engineering.
 Located in Wilkes-Barre, Pennsylvania, this institution is a good option for students who enjoy the joy of a large city.